 So You've Become A Rabid Fan Of Women's Soccer.
 Now What?

 You cheered when Megan Rapinoe scored that ice-cold penalty shot.
 You spilled your coffee as you celebrated Rose Lavelle's incredible left-footed strike.
 You got misty watching that stirring new Nike ad.
-And when you saw the U.S. team hoist the World Cup trophy over their heads on Sunday, you felt their joy as your own.
+And when you saw the U.S. team members hoist the World Cup trophy over their heads on Sunday, you felt their joy as your own.

 Congratulations!
 You are now a U.S. Women's National Team fan, if you weren't one already.

-Note: A previous version of this story incorrectly said Reign FC are based in Seattle.
-The team relocated to Tacoma, Wash., this year.